python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: schema

-        The full (sub)schema that this error came from.
+        The full schema that this error came from.
+This is potentially a subschema from within the schema that was passed into the validator, or even an entirely different schema if a ``$ref`` was followed.

     .. attribute:: schema_path

-        A deque containing the path to the failed validator within the schema.
+        A :cls:`collections.deque` containing the path to the failed validator within the schema.

     .. attribute:: path

-        A deque containing the path to the offending element (or an empty deque if the error happened globally).
+        A :cls:`collections.deque` containing the path to the offending element within the instance.
+The deque can be empty if the error happened globally.

     .. attribute:: instance